 partial benefits - If you have been working full time, and your hours have been reduced, you may qualify for partial UI benefits.
-You must still be ready and willing to accept a job that would enable you to work full time.
+You will not be required to search for work but you are required to work all available hours for your employer.
+If you are employed only part time, you will be required to search for full-time work.